Wild Blend Rice Sourdough with Onions

 The night before:

-- Cook the rice in plenty of boiling water until tender.
-Drain, add the dehydrated onions, mix well, and refrigerate overnight.
+4. Cook the rice in plenty of boiling water until tender.
+This took a good 45-50 minutes.
+You can also follow the instructions on the package but I don’t have any luck steaming rice, so I boil it in plenty of water.
+Drain, add the dehydrated onions, and refrigerate overnight.

 Dough making day:

-- Do 2 sets of stretches and folds at 30 minute intervals and then 2 sets of sleepy ferret folds at 45 minute intervals, and then let the dough rise to about 30%.
-It should have irregular bubbles visible through the sides of the container and bubbles on top as well.
+6. Do 2 sets of coil folds at 30 minute intervals and then more 2 sets at 45 minute intervals, and then let the dough rise to about 30%.
+Total bulk was 4 hours and 15 minutes for me.